codingpeasant/blocace/docs/README.md

 INFO[2019-01-01T01:26:04Z] awaiting signal...
 INFO[2019-01-01T01:26:04Z] begin to monitor transactions every 2000 milliseconds...
 ```
-By default, __Blocase__ creates a `data` directory within the working dir to store the blockchain and DB collections; the time interval to generate a block is 2 seconds; the max number of transactions (about documents) is 256; it listens on port 6899 for web API calls.
+By default, __Blocace__ creates a `data` directory within the working dir to store the blockchain and DB collections; the time interval to generate a block is 2 seconds; the max number of transactions (about documents) is 256; it listens on port 6899 for web API calls.

 ### Create account
 ```javascript